Nick Cain: The Gong Show and the Goon Show 2012

 HEAD-BANGERS OF THE YEAR: Joe Ansbro and Alasdair Strokosch

-Ansbro and Strokosch sent each other Highland-reeling after leaping into the player huddle from opposite sides as the Scots celebrated their win over Australia in Newcastle, NSW.
+Ansbro and Strokosch sent each other Highland-reeling after leaping into the player huddle from opposite sides as the Scots celebrated their win over in Newcastle, NSW.
 The clash of heads left both players with blood pouring from their battered bonces.

 AMBUSH-MARKETING OF THE YEAR: Roger Lewis